OlivierSohn/hamazed/BACKLOG.md

 ## Delta rendering

+- user of API should see DeltaEnv only

 - should I use a monorepo? is it ok if the 3 projects live in the same github repo?
 - make a package with
   - geometric figures / colored text